 To “do good” for the homeless we have to “do right.”
 Their recovery from homelessness has to be sustainable.
 That means getting them the right resources in the right place.
 If the homeless person’s recovery is to succeed, they need to be near housing which they can eventually afford and to be near jobs for which they can eventually qualify.
 Realistically and practically, that is not in Manhattan Beach as our housing costs are high and we do not have an abundant source of entry level jobs.
 If the homeless person is rehabilitated, to be sustainable there has to be the best possible chance for continued success.

-Let’s “do right” and provide a common sense solution utilizing existing county resources we are already paying for via property taxes and the 1/4 per cent sales tax increases mandated by Measure H. We are doing the right thing by teaming with fellow beach cities (Hermosa Beach and Redondo Beach) and the Los Angeles County Department of Mental Health (LACDMH) to provide mental evaluation services.
+Let’s “do right” and provide a common sense solution utilizing existing county resources we are already paying for via County Funds and the 1/4 per cent sales tax increases mandated by Measure H. We are doing the right thing by teaming with fellow beach cities (Hermosa Beach and Redondo Beach) and the Los Angeles County Department of Mental Health (LACDMH) to provide a Regional solution with mental evaluation services.
 This multi-agency works together with Manhattan Beach Police Department to assist with calls regarding mentally ill persons to humanely determine a positive course of action with available facilities and services to best fit their needs.
+It doesn't make sense to replicate services in Manhattan Beach that are already in place working hard to combat homelessness.

 Combined with generous donations in time and money by our residents to proven homeless resource providers and programs, this will give the homeless the best possible chance to help themselves return to productive members of society.